Community Outreach and Engagement

-Hi, I’m Sarah Samorodnitsky and I’m a fourth-year PhD student.
+Hi, I’m Sarah Samorodnitsky and I’m a Biostatistics PhD student.
 My research interests are in multi-omic data analysis, with applications in cancer, COPD, and COVID-19.
 I was drawn to biostatistics because it merges my interests in biomedicine with my skills in statistics and computing.
 I joined this committee to help encourage young students, especially those of diverse backgrounds, to consider biostatistics as a career.
 Medical research benefits from a diverse workforce and biostatisticians are no exception.

 Hi!
 My name is Marta shore and I teach introductory Biostatistics courses to non-biostatisticians.
 I learned about Biostatistics in my late 20s when I was working as a lab technician in an HIV research lab and used statistical techniques to better understand our data.
 My primary focus is on teaching people who are not going to be biostatisticians.
 In this work, I’ve learned that many people have the skills needed to be a biostatistician, but don’t think it’s possible.
 That’s why I joined BCOE: so that I can encourage kids to pursue biostatistics and see themselves as biostatisticians.

-Hello, I’m Michelle Sonnenberger and I’m a third-year Biostatistics PhD student.
+Hello, I’m Michelle Sonnenberger and I’m a Biostatistics PhD student.
 My research interests are in clinical trials specifically bayesian and time-to-event data analysis.
 I became interested in biostatistics because I had always loved math and originally thought I wanted to pursue some sort of degree in the medical research field.
 Once I discovered biostatistics, I was drawn to working on the statistical side of medical and public health research.
 I also love that in biostatistics there are always opportunities to work with new collaborators and work with people in lots of different fields.
 I chose to join BCOE because I wanted to share my love of statistics with people in the community and hopefully inspire people to look into biostatistics.
 I especially like working with high school students and introducing them to biostatistics because I wish that I had the opportunity when I was younger.

-I am a second-year biostatistics PhD student.
+I am a Biostatistics PhD student.
 I chose a career in biostatistics after witnessing how it could let me engage with and learn from collaborators from many different disciplines.
 My current research focuses on developing methods to identify subgroups with differential treatment effects from randomized clinical trials.
 I am excited to work with BCOE to both engage in collaborative work and help showcase what biostatistical work encompasses.

 The Biostat Community Outreach and Engagement committee (BCOE) was created in 2020 after graduate students in the Division of Biostatistics started a conversation about the barriers to entering biostatistics graduate school and biostatistics as a career.
 They felt that many talented people who could make great contributions in biostatistics and who would find satisfaction and success in this field were choosing other paths instead and that one reason for this was that to satisfy the prerequisites for a graduate degree in biostatistics, students need to start planning early in college.
 Unless students already know someone who is a biostatistician, they’re unlikely to learn about biostatistics in time to fit the required classes into their regular college coursework.
 To address this, we decided to form a committee to raise awareness of biostatistics as a career path among K-12 students in the Twin Cities, as a first step toward recruiting a more diverse biostatistics workforce.